For mid-market acquirers, family offices & search funds

 • Not a CRM — sits in front of (or alongside) the CRM the buyer already uses

-DealMatcher rides the same Knox protocol as four other Bonis products.
+DealMatcher runs on the same evidence layer as four other Bonis products.

 Bonis Systems LLC is a Wyoming AI-native firm building evidence-native commerce infrastructure.
-The Knox audit primitive — USPTO provisional 64/038,359 — is shared across DealMatcher, TerraVault (regulated wholesale commerce), Health Agent (healthcare-AI), and TrustAi (legal-AI).
-Load testing on the Knox core is what buyers inherit on every match.
+The same tamper-evident record layer sits under DealMatcher, TerraVault (regulated wholesale commerce), Health Agent (healthcare-AI), and TrustAi (legal-AI) — the same evidence layer under every match.

 Common questions